schonkov/cowandbulls-app/README.md

     </Directory>
 </VirtualHost>

-C:\Windows\System32\drivers\etc\hosts
+- C:\Windows\System32\drivers\etc\hosts
-add line for vhost->
+- add line for vhost->

-127.0.0.1       cowsandbulls.local
+- 127.0.0.1       cowsandbulls.local

 ## 1.1 OR Just start laravel server
-run commands: php artisan serve
+-run commands: php artisan serve

 ## 2. Go to Project directory (D:\cowsandbulls-app)

 ## 2.1 Run the command line (bash)

-run commands:
+- run commands:

-composer install - to install the packages from composer.json composer update - to update them npm install - to install npm packages npm run dev - to re-compile the js/css files php artisan migrate - to run the migrations to create the new tables in MySql database
+- composer install - to install the packages from composer.json
+- composer update - to update them
+- npm install - to install npm packages
+- npm run dev - to re-compile the js/css files
+- php artisan migrate - to run the migrations to create the new tables in MySql database

 ## 3. Open the web app and test pages/functionality